alicelee0606/streethunt-matcher/README.md

 streethunt-matcher
 ==================
-Course Project of Multimedia Analysis and Indexing
+An applicaiton that helps detect street-view changes from DVR videos (2014 Course Project of Multimedia Analysis and Indexing)